 Coverage caps remain the same

 Select offers nine add-on options priced $9 and lower, well below most competitors.
 For example, you can add pool coverage for $8.33 per month versus $20 or more with other providers.
-However, coverage caps are lower than other providers with $400 of protection.
+However, coverage caps are lower than other providers, offering only $400 of protection.
 Select add-on coverage options include the below items:

 • Central vacuums